OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 The following sections briefly describe how the runtime architecture supports running add-ins in Office clients on Windows-based devices, on OS X Mac devices, and in Office Online clients on the web.

-> [!NOTE]
-> To learn about using WIP and Intune with Office Add-ins, see  [Use WIP and Intune to protect enterprise data in documents running Office Add-ins](https://docs.microsoft.com/en-us/microsoft-365-enterprise/office-add-ins-wip).
+> **NOTE**  To learn about using WIP and Intune with Office Add-ins, see [Use WIP and Intune to protect enterprise data in documents running Office Add-ins](https://docs.microsoft.com/en-us/microsoft-365-enterprise/office-add-ins-wip).

 ### Clients for Windows and OS X devices